 Get the Party Started

-Fig & Flourish used hip-hop lyrics as the inspiration behind this sign, letting guests know they're in for an awesome dance party.
+Fig & Flourish used hip-hop lyrics as the inspiration behind this sign, letting guests know they were in for an awesome dance party.

 Meant to Be Calligraphy's scroll-style seating chart display is ideal for an intimate affair.

 Create a Calligraphed Trio

 For a supersize guest list, ask your calligrapher to design three separate seating charts that you can piece together.

 Mirror seating charts are all the rage right now, and this one is exceptionally pretty thanks to the lattice design.